 Chairman’s Anniversary Award

-As part of IADC’s 80th anniversary this year, we are proud to bring back the Chairman’s Anniversary Award, which recognizes field-based individuals whose efforts have improved performance for their company.
+As part of IADC’s 80th anniversary in 2020, we are proud to bring back the Chairman’s Anniversary Award, which recognizes field-based individuals whose efforts have improved performance for their company.

 Award recipients must demonstrate how their innovative project or personal effort directly improved performance in one of the following ways: